Fibonacci calculation at peak performance

 Sometimes improving is not enough.

-Dynamic programming implementation is pretty fast but it is not enough, we can get a better implementation just if we rethink the naive approach to make it $O(n)$.
+Dynamic programming implementation is pretty fast, but it is not enough.
+We can get a better implementation if we rethink the naive approach to make it $O(n)$.

 One trick we can do is to store the previous 2 numbers as parameters of the recursion so this way, we dont need to compute all the other results each time.